 If you drive an older vehicle and you own it outright, you can save money by cutting your coverage to the state minimum.
 This can save you hundreds of dollars every year if you’re currently carrying full coverage.
 In some situations, it’s a good idea to drop collision and comprehensive coverage because over a few years you will pay more for these than the car might be worth.

 Those with enough money in savings, another mode of transportation or those not depending on their vehicle for work purposes, may want to consider cutting their auto insurance coverage to save money.
 However, if you make car payments, the vehicle is less than ten years old or you depend on your vehicle to get to and from work, you may need to keep the full coverage.

 What if Your Rate Has Gone Up?

 When you stick with the same car insurance company for a few years, you might notice they gradually raise your rate.
-This is common, but doesn’t mean you should pay more for your insurance.
-It’s important to look at what other insurance companies can offer you for the same coverage limits and consider switching to a different company.
+This is common but doesn’t mean you should pay more for your insurance.
+It’s important to look at what other insurance companies can offer you the same coverage limits and consider switching to a different company.
 Sometimes switching companies can save you hundreds of dollars each year.